Targeted Immunisation Thresholds for the Contact Process on Power-Law Trees: Overview

-We will often want to bound the probability of the infection hitting a given vertex $v$.
-To this end, we first define $\xi^{[v]}$ the contact process \emph{with absorption at $v$}, defined similarly to the contact process except that the infections are absorbed at $v$, and $v$ counts the total number of received infections.
-Thus $\xi^{[v]}_t(v)$ is the total number of infections received at $v$ by time $t$, and
+We will often want to bound the probability of the infection hitting a target sink $w$.
+To this end, it is natural to consider the CP-BRW \emph{with absorption at} $w$.
+It is defined as the CP-BRW in Definition~\ref{def_cpbrw}, except that each walker at $w$ now has the deterministic offpsring of a single walker at $w$.
+We will denote this process by $\phi^{\cV,[w]}$, and write $m_\infty^{\cV}(v,w):= \E_{\mathbbm{1}_v}\left[\phi_\infty^{\cV,[w]}(w)\right]$ for the mean number of infections absorbed at the target sink $w$ when the process is started from a single infection at $v$.
+Note we can bound the probability that the contact process ever hits $w$ by $m(v,w)\le m_\infty^{\cV}(v,w)$.
+The branching structure of the CP-BRW, allows to express this upper bound as:

-To bound the probability of this event, we introduce the CP-BRW with target sink $v$, defined similarly as the CP-BRW, but again with absorption at $v$. \begin{definition} The CP-BRW with sinks $\cV$ and target sink $v \in \cV$, denoted

-is the CP-BRW of definition \ref{def_cpbrw} with the modification that walkers are absorbed at $v$.
-That is to say, while other sinks will never put offspring on themselves, each walker at $v$ has the deterministic offspring of a single walker at $v$. \end{definition} Note also that when we have one non-target sink $o$ and one target sink $v$ the CP-BRW has no splitting into types, and thus we have

-The fact that the CP-BRW provides an upper bound for the contact process can be seen in this context by the following proposition, which follows easily from the graphical construction of the contact process.
-See also~\cite[III.6]{liggett1985interacting} for more on the graphical construction and its consequences. \begin{proposition} For $v \in \cV \subset \cW$ we have a coupling of $\left(\phi_n^{\cV,[v]}\right)$ and $\left(\phi_n^{\cW,[v]}\right)$ such that:

-\end{proposition} When computing the total number of infections absorbed at the target sink $v$ in the CP-BRW, we simply can use the branching structure to obtain, for $o\ne v \in \cV$: